wkhere/stackless/Doc/library/sqlite3.rst

 Connection Objects
 ------------------

+.. class:: Connection

-A :class:`Connection` instance has the following attributes and methods:
+   A SQLite database connection has the following attributes and methods:

 .. attribute:: Connection.isolation_level

-   Get or set the current isolation level.
-None for autocommit mode or one of "DEFERRED", "IMMEDIATE" or "EXLUSIVE".
+   Get or set the current isolation level. :const:`None` for autocommit mode or one of "DEFERRED", "IMMEDIATE" or "EXCLUSIVE".
 See section :ref:`sqlite3-controlling-transactions` for a more detailed explanation.